 When you are craving stuffed peppers but need dinner on the table in 30 minutes my quick and easy Stuffed Pepper Casserole is the way to go!
 By browning the meat while the peppers soften in the oven you cut the cooking time of this dish in half!
+This easy casserole recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 Who would've thought you could make stuffed peppers and have them on the table in about 30 minutes?
 Not me.
 A few weeks ago I was staring into the fridge at 5:15, once again, wondering what on earth was I going to feed my family for dinner.